Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: The mathematical model and basic algorithms

 Here $r$ is the radial coordinate of the solution, $U$ is the height, and $\psi$ is the inclination angle measured from the positive radial axis.
 This form allows for inflection points and vertical points, where they exist.
 The next form is for solutions in $\mathbb{R}^2$, and is similar:

 where the horizontal component of interface graph is $x$.

 The appropriate boundary conditions for these systems of ODEs are to prescribe the inclination angle $\psi = \psi_b\in[-\pi,\pi]$ at some radius $r = b$ (or $x = b$).
 If the surface spans the vertical axis, then we prescribe $\psi = -\psi_b$ at $r = -b$, and these interfaces are well studied, with Finn \cite{ecs} being an excellent reference for the system in $\mathbb{R}^3$.
 If instead the surface is topologically annular, then we alternatively prescribe $\psi = \psi_a\in[-\pi,\pi]$ and $r = a$ for some $0 < a < b$.
 These annular capillary surfaces are not as well understood.
 In $\mathbb{R}^3$, the papers by Elcrat, Kim, and Treinen \cite{EKT}, Gordon and Siegel \cite{GordonSiegel2010a}, \cite{GordonSiegel2010b}, Siegel \cite{Siegel2006}, and Treinen \cite{Treinen2012a} collect the theory as we know it, and Bagley and Treinen \cite{BagleyTreinen2018} present a united approach.
+It should be noted that this theory is not yet rich enough to establish the same conclusions that appear in \cite{ENS} where they used an unbounded liquid bridge.
 In $\mathbb{R}^2$ the surface (curve) is independent of horizontal translation, and is only fixed by the difference between $a$ and $b$.
 The papers by McCuan \cite{McCuan2015}, \cite{McCuan2022}, McCuan and Treinen \cite{McCuanTreinen2018}, and Wente \cite{Wente2006} collect at least most of the relevant theory.

 The basic idea is to use the systems of differential equations without Lagrange multipliers and solve boundary value problems over some domain with free boundary $\Gamma$ and appropriate physical conditions for $\psi$ there so that the interfaces $U$ and $V$ that correspond to $S_{01}$ and $S_{12}$ are (generally) positive.